Provide a summary of the book of Tobit. Include the main themes, important figures, and its significance in the Bible.

 Main Themes:

-2. Charity and Good Deeds: Tobit's acts of charity highlight the significance of helping others and the moral obligation to care for the less fortunate.
+3. Charity and Almsgiving: Tobit’s acts of charity highlight the significance of helping others and the belief that such actions are pleasing to God.